ibm-cloud-docs/solution-tutorials/vpc-multi-region.md

 ### Define Origin Pools
 {: #vpc-multi-region-12}

-A pool is a group of origin VSIs that traffic is intelligently routed to when attached to a GLB.
-With VSIs in two regions, you can define location-based pools and configure {{site.data.keyword.cis_short_notm}} to redirect users to the closest VSIs based on the geographical location of the user requests.
+A pool is a group of origin VSIs or load balancers that traffic is intelligently routed to when attached to a GLB.
+With VPC load balancers in two regions, you can define location-based pools and configure {{site.data.keyword.cis_short_notm}} to redirect users to the closest VPC load balancer based on the geographical location of the user requests.

-#### One pool for the VSIs in region 1
+#### One pool for the VPC load balancers in region 1
 {: #vpc-multi-region-13}
 1. Click **Create**.
 2. Set **Name** to **region-1-pool**